vinayvtiwari/simple-web-app-do/README.md

 vinayti@osboxes:~/k8s-files$
 ```
 As the PODs are running, lets now make it public facing by deploying a load balancer service.
 In the below output, we are asking DigitalOcean to deploy a load balancer.
-This load balancer will serve the application running on PODs to the outside world.
-If you notice, the External IP section for the LoadBalancer Service type is pending.
+This load balancer will serve the application running on PODs to the outside world.After running the command, if you notice, the External IP section for the LoadBalancer Service type is pending.
 It will appear once the load balancer is deployed within the DigitalOcean Account.

 ```shell
 kubectl create -f web-app-service.yml